Home improvements and alterations

 The process explained

-If you would like to make any minor or major alterations to your home, you will need to complete our Home improvement application form.
+If you would like to make any minor or major alterations to your home, you'll need to complete our Home improvement application form.

 Before you submit the form, please make sure you check your lease or transfer document as some home improvements are strictly prohibited.